alternategait/HAC/README.md

   - include graphics/background images for landing pages
   - include icons as appropriate
 - X log out buttons and log out path (completed 8/29, but needs better styling and a way to keep it from rendering on index)
-- improve selection to be dry-er for activites by type
+- improve selection to be dry-er for activites by type (can probably pass in variables from the DOM)
 - improve ability to make collections
 - add ability to edit activity descriptions
-- add ability for licensed professionals to add activities
+- add ability for licensed professionals to add/create activities
+- improve connection to cloudinary.

 ## Install